 Cover image

-Crossing Into Uncertainty: Displaced Local from Myanmar Forage Across the Moei River, Aung Naing Soe, 8666x5783 px, 2022
+Aung Naing Soe, Crossing Into Uncertainty: Displaced Myanmar Locals Forage Across the Moei River, (2022), Photography Digital Image

 Cover image